Xtines/pydata18notes/Scale_PyDatawithDask_MRocklin.md

 -  What are your thoughts on delaying `sum`?
 This function is both computational but also fast to run.

-## Rebuild Dataframe algorithms manually - if we didn't have Dask how would be parallel compute
+## Rebuild Dataframe algorithms manually - if we didn't have Dask how would we parallel compute?

 In the last notebook we used Dask Dataframe to load CSV data from the cloud and then perform some basic analyses.
 In these examples Dask dataframe automatically built our parallel algorithms for us.